 1998: Beck released his sixth studio album, Mutations.

-2004: Eric Clapton was named Commander of the British Empire at Buckingham Palace in London.
+2004: Eric Clapton was presented with a Commander of the British Empire award at Buckingham Palace in London.

 Mable John, blues vocalist and the first female signed by Berry Gordy to Motown’s Tamla label who also recorded for Stax Records and was a member of Ray Charles’ backing group, the The Raelettes, was born in Bastrop, LA in 1930.